Dodge Extended Warranty: Cost, Coverage and Plans

 Dodge has been steadily rising in reliability ratings since 2019, with data from the automotive data aggregator RepairPal suggesting that the Challenger, Charger and other models experience fewer problems than your average car.

-Still, anyone planning to own their Dodge past the three-year factory bumper-to-bumper warranty period might consider investing in an extended warranty, and Dodge even has an official extended warranty program to help people looking for extra protection.
-Keep reading to find out what these plans cover, how much they might cost you and how they compare with your other options.
+Still, anyone planning to own their Dodge past the 3-year/36,000 miles factory bumper-to-bumper warranty period might consider investing in an extended warranty.
+Dodge has an official extended warranty program through Mopar, offering three plan tiers for varying coverage needs.

 Dodge’s official extended warranty plans come from parts supplier Mopar and are called Mopar Vehicle Protection plans.

-Jump to insightWhile there are a variety of plan options, most consumers end up choosing bumper-to-bumper Maximum Care.
+Jump to insightThere are three plan options, but the most comprehensive is bumper-to-bumper Maximum Care.

-Jump to insightPrices for Maximum Care coverage on Dodges start at around $2,500 for a seven-year/100,000-mile warranty and go up from there, depending on the age of your vehicle.
+Jump to insightPrices for Maximum Care coverage on Dodges start at around $2,500 for a 7-year/100,000 miles warranty and increase from there, depending on your vehicle’s age.

 Jump to insightDodge extended warranty coverage